 - If you use the same machine for your liners and your clothes, run a short rinsing cycle on an empty machine after you have washed the liners.
 It will help to get rid of any remaining hair.

-Long-term tips to keep your fleece liners in top condition
+Keeping your fleece liners in good condition

-Keep your machine clean
+Keep your washing machine clean

 Take the opportunity to air dry your liners as often as you can, for example, when your guinea pigs are having some out of cage time, in a playpen or in the garden, even for a few hours.
 This will allow the liners to dry and will reduce the frequency you need to change them.